Monotonic Stack/Deque Intro

 The word "monotonic" means a list or a function is either always increasing, or always decreasing.
 In that case, a "monotonic stack" or a "monotonic deque" is a stack or a deque that has this property.

 Monotonic stack is like a regular stack with one key distinction in the push operation: Before we push a new element onto the stack, we first check if adding it breaks the monotonic condition.
 If it does, then we pop the top element off the stack until pushing the new element no longer breaks the monotonic condition.

 Below is a graphical explanation of the idea.
-It is a monotonic stack that is decreasing, but the same idea can apply to deque and other monotonic properties as well.
+It is a monotonic stack that is decreasing, but the same idea can also be applied to deque and other monotonic data structures.

 Below is an example implementation of a monotonic stack.

 1def mono_stack(insert_entries): 2 stack = 3 for entry in insert_entries: 4 # The monotonic property can only break if and only if the container 5 # is not empty and the last item, compared to the entry, breaks 6 # the property.
 While that is true, we pop the top item.
 7 while stack and stack[-1] <= entry: 8 stack.pop() 9 # Do something with the popped item here 10 stack.append(entry) 11

 There are a few interesting properties of a monotonic stack/deque that we can utilize in certain types of questions.

 By definition, the monotonic property of this data structure is always maintained, so you know the entries in the stack/deque is sorted.
 Furthermore, we know that items that get popped during the insertion always sorted because the insertion breaks the monotonic property, so if a particular item didn't get popped this way, it is because the monotonic property was maintained for that item.

 For example, in the example above, consider the number